-I’ve collected these blue and white antique platters over the years while out “Thrifting with the Gals“.
+I’ve collected a vintage blue and white platter or two over the years while out “Thrifting with the Gals.”
 The platters are in different shades of blue, various sizes, and designs.
-A “bluetiful” eclectic collection that I want to showcase over our vintage mantel in the dining room.
+A bountiful, eclectic collection that I want to showcase over our vintage mantel in our new breakfast nook area.

-On the back of the largest blue platter in the middle someone wrote: “Old Platter belonged to my mother”, which I think is signed Harriet… This was a precious platter to someone and I want to take extra good care of it.
+On the back of this largest vintage blue and white platter in the middle someone wrote: “Old Platter belonged to my mother”, which I think is signed, Harriet… This was a precious platter to someone and I want to take extra good care of it, showcasing its loving memorabilia.

 Adhesive Plate Hanger Disks